jackmarchant/jackmarchant/priv/posts/you-might-not-need-a-genserver.md

 A Task will only execute one function in it's lifetime and isn't meant to be a long-running process, or be involved in any inter-process communication.
 The benefit of this is that it's much easier to write for one-off tasks and simpler to test.
 In most scenarios where you only want to run a function asynchronously, a task will suffice.

 ### Agent
 An [Agent](https://hexdocs.pm/elixir/Agent.html) is a process that abstracts state.
 If all you need is something to hold a value for a relatively short period of time (in memory), an agent is a perfect option.
 An Agent is actually a GenServer that has been abstracted into it's own module.
-So, while you get all the benefits of using a GenServer
+So, while you get all the benefits of using a GenServer, you aren't required to set up the client-server interactions you're already familiar with.

 If we want to hold a value in an agent, you can store it using `Agent.get/3` and store values using `Agent.update/3`.
 These functions are already defined for you in the Agent API - functions you would have to define yourself, had you chosen to implement the same functionality with a GenServer.